isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 description: Learn how to apply style on the numbers in footnotes.
 exl-id: f1068f2f-2ace-4bdb-b5a4-46b03d4e43d6
 ---
-# work with footnote styles
+# Apply footnote styles

 Footnotes are notes placed at the bottom of a page that comment on or cite a reference for a designated part of the text.

-Every footnote has a footnote marker at th bottom of the page, which is generally a number or an asterisk.
+Every footnote has a footnote marker at the bottom of the page, which is generally a number or an asterisk.
 Inside the main content, the same footnote marker appears as a footnote call and is indicated by the same number or asterisk as a superscript.